Approximations of energy minimization in cell-induced phase transitions of fibrous biomaterials: $\Gamma$-convergence analysis: Introduction

+Failure of rank-one convexity implies a loss of ellipticity of the Euler-Lagrange PDEs of the corresponding energy functional.
+For a wide class of similar problems it is known \cite{Ball1987,ball1999compatibility} that there exist oscillatory minimizing sequences with finer and finer microstructures involving increasing numbers of strain jumps.
+Similar behavior is observed in our model; the numerical approximations---obtained by mesh refinement---of terms of increasing fineness in the minimizing sequences, involve more and thinner hairs (see \tgre{Figures~\ref{fig:h0}-\ref{fig:h0/8}}).
+They also bear strong similarity with experiments \cite{Grekas_2021}.

+The higher gradient term in \eqref{equ:total_potential} regularises the corresponding total potential energy, keeping the aforementioned minimizing sequences from having arbitrarily fine structure (see Figure~\ref{fig:varying_e} for numerical examples).

+To the best of our knowledge, the deformations observed in \cite{Grekas_2021} and in the present study are the first examples of minimizing sequences in a multi-well compressible isotropic material. \\

 \emph{Approximations and results.\/} The approximation of minimizers of $(\ref{equ:total_potential})$ is quite subtle.
-A straightforward approach would be to seek approximate minimisers in the space of \emph{conforming} finite elements, i.e. of discrete function spaces which are finite dimensional subspaces of $H^2(\Omega)^2$.
+A straightforward approach would be to seek approximate minimizers in the space of \emph{conforming} finite elements, i.e. of discrete function spaces which are finite dimensional subspaces of $H^2(\Omega)^2$.
 Such spaces are based on elements which require $C^1$ regularity across element interfaces, e.g. Argyris elements \cite{brenner2007mathematical}.
 However, the conformity in regularity has a very high computational cost under the minimization process and in addition results in much more complicated algorithms as far as the implementation is concerned.
 Our choice is to use the framework of the discontinuous Galerkin method.
 In effect this weakens the regularity of the approximating spaces, and counterbalances the resulting nonconformity, by amending appropriately the discrete energy functional.
 Motivated by the analysis in \cite{makridakis2014atomistic}, we introduce an approximate energy which is compatible with $C^0$ finite element spaces, and thus requires only $H^1$ regularity.
-Corresponding finite element methods, known as $C^0$-interior penalty methods, have been introduced previously for the approximation of the bi-harmonic equation in \cite{brenner2005c0}.
+Corresponding finite element methods, known as $C^0$-interior penalty methods, have been introduced previously for the approximation of the biharmonic equation in \cite{brenner2005c0,engel2002continuous}; see also \cite {Baker_1977} for fully discontinuous finite element methods.

 Here we study the convergence of discrete absolute minimizers.
 Specifically, let $(\mbu_h)$ be a sequence of absolute minimizers for the discretized energy functional $\Psi_h$, namely